 Syria and the surrounding countries enjoy a temperate Mediterranean climate in coastal areas, but inland regions can become quite inhospitable, especially in winter.
 Temperatures fall to 0˙F (-17˙C) and below; winter storms and heavy snows are common.
 For refugees living in tents, exposure to the cold is significant.
 When it is winter outside, it is winter inside.

 WHAT IS GOING INTO THE KITS?

-Each kit will contain thermal underwear, outerwear, socks and mittens.
-Ages two and up will also contain winter boots.
+Each kit contains thermal underwear, outerwear, socks and mittens.
+Kits for children age two and up will also contain winter boots.